w3c/ServiceWorker/explainer.md

-# ServiceWorkers Explained
+# Service workers explained

-## What's All This Then?
+## What’s all this then?

-Service Workers are being developed to answer frequent questions and concerns about the web platform, including:
+Service workers are being developed to answer frequent questions and concerns about the web platform, including:

  * An inability to explain (in the [Extensible Web Manifesto](https://extensiblewebmanifesto.org/) sense) HTTP caching and high-level HTTP interactions like the HTML5 AppCache
  * Difficulty in building offline-first web applications in a natural way
  * The lack of a background execution context which many proposed capabilities could make use of

 We also note that the long lineage of declarative-only solutions ([Google Gears, [Dojo Offline](http://www.sitepen.com/blog/category/dojo-offline/), and [HTML5 AppCache](http://alistapart.com/article/application-cache-is-a-douchebag)) have failed to deliver on their promise.
-Each successive declarative-only approach failed in many of the same ways, so the Service Worker effort has taken a different design approach: a largely-imperative system that puts developers firmly in control.
+Each successive declarative-only approach failed in many of the same ways, so the service worker effort has taken a different design approach: a largely-imperative system that puts developers firmly in control.

-The ServiceWorker is like a [SharedWorker](https://html.spec.whatwg.org/multipage/workers.html#sharedworker) in that it:
+The service worker is like a [shared worker](https://html.spec.whatwg.org/multipage/workers.html#sharedworker) in that it:

 * Runs in its own global script context (usually in its own thread)
-* Isn't tied to a particular page
+* Isn’t tied to a particular page
 * Has no DOM access

-Unlike a SharedWorker, it:
+Unlike a shared worker, it:

 * Can run without any page at all
-* Can terminate when it isn't in use, and run again when needed (e.g., it's event-driven)
+* Can terminate when it isn’t in use, and run again when needed (e.g., it’s event-driven)
 * Has a defined upgrade model
 * Is HTTPS only (more on that in a bit)

-We can use ServiceWorker:
+We can use service workers:

 * To make sites work [faster and/or offline](https://www.youtube.com/watch?v=px-J9Ghvcx4) using network intercepting
-* As a basis for other 'background' features such as [push messaging](http://updates.html5rocks.com/2015/03/push-notificatons-on-the-open-web) and [background synchronization](https://github.com/slightlyoff/BackgroundSync/blob/master/explainer.md)
+* As a basis for other ‘background’ features such as [push messaging](http://updates.html5rocks.com/2015/03/push-notificatons-on-the-open-web) and [background synchronization](https://github.com/slightlyoff/BackgroundSync/blob/master/explainer.md)

-## Getting Started
+## Getting started

-First you need to register for a ServiceWorker:
+First you need to register for a service worker:

 ```js
 if ('serviceWorker' in navigator) {